Getting to Know Yellowstone Theological Institute

 questions.
 To make it easier, read our most frequently asked questions below.

 Is YTI accredited?

 As a new institute for theological study, we are actively pursuing full accreditation.
 The private Council for Higher Education Accreditation, via their affiliate, the Association of Theological Schools, conducts the review.
-The process takes five to six years and begins after our first class has graduated in 2021.
-YTI is on track for full membership in 2026.
+The process takes five to six years and begins after our first class has graduated in 2022.
 Once YTI’s accreditation has been confirmed by ATS, all student degrees will be retroactively recognized with full status.